Advance Directives for Health Care Decision Making

 Businesses such as banks, insurance agents, government offices, hospitals, doctors’ offices, and automobile associations have or can direct you to a notary public.

-- What should I do with my Advance Directive after I sign it?
+- What should I do with my Advance Directive for Health Care after I sign it?

-After your Advance Directive is signed, witnessed and/or notarized, give one copy each to your agent, your successor agent, your doctor, and your local hospital.
+After your Advance Directive for Health Care form is signed, witnessed and/or notarized, give one copy each to your agent, your successor agent, your doctor, and your local hospital.
 Keep the original document in a safe location where it can be easily found.
-Your safe deposit box may not be the best place for your Advance Directive unless you are certain someone close to you has access to the safe deposit box if you become incapacitated.
+Your safe deposit box may not be the best place for your Advance Directive for Health Care form unless you are certain someone close to you has access to the safe deposit box if you become incapacitated.

 Make sure your agent knows where the original is so it can be shown to your doctor on request.
-However, a photocopy of your Advance Directive is legally valid.
+However, a photocopy of your Advance Directive for Health Care form is legally valid.

 - What if my doctor or my family does not agree with my treatment choices or health care decisions?